Basic U6 Rules:

 * Center Cirle is to be a 10 yard radius

-* Substitutions are allowed during the following stoppages of play (Your Teams Throw-In, Either Teams Goal Kick, Any Kick-Off, Before the Start of the Second Half, and Injury)
+* Substitutions are allowed during the following stoppages of play (Either Teams Throw-In, Either Teams Goal Kick, Any Kick-Off, Before the Start of the Second Half, and Injury for the injured player)

 * In the event of an illegal throw-in the other team is given the ball to throw-in.